vblanco20-1/vulkan-guide/docs/introduction/vulkan_overview.md

 The vulkan API is vast and as a result it is easy to make mistakes, but this is where Validation Layers comes to the rescue.

-Validation Layers operate as a gateway between your function call and the graphics driver, this allows the Validation Layer to intercept all code being ran through Vulkan and validate that it is correct and then perform the call to the driver, this also means you will have reduced performance when running with Validation Layers enabled.
+Validation Layers is an optional feature in Vulkan that detects and reports incorrect usage of the API.

+Validation Layers work by intercepting your function calls and performs validation on the data.
+If all data is correctly validated a call to the driver will be performed.
+It should be noted that intercepting functions and running validation comes with a performance loss.

-The Validation Layers are useful for catching a wide variety of errors such as using incorrect configurations, using wrong enums, synchronization issues, and object lifetimes and it is recommended to enable Validation Layers while developing to ensure that your code follows the specification requirements.
-If you can run your application without seeing validation errors, you can reasonably assume that your application will work across a wide variety of hardware.
+The Validation Layers are useful for catching errors such as using incorrect configurations, using wrong enums, synchronization issues, and object lifetimes.
+It is recommended to enable Validation Layers while developing to ensure that your code follows the specification requirements.
+Running your application without any reported validation errors is a good sign, however this should not be used as an indicator for how well your application will run on different hardware.
+We recommend to test your application on as many different devices as possible.

 It is important to note that the Validation Layers does not catch bugs like uninitialized memory and bad pointers.
-For bugs related to uninitialized memory and bad pointers we highly recommend using tools such as Address Sanitizer and Valgrind.
+It is highly recommended to use tools such as Address Sanitizer and Valgrind.
 Be aware that graphics drivers often create false positives while using these tools, making their output quite noisy.

 ## Usage and general mindset